punakha

 Tip: Visit during harvest season (September–October) to see golden rice fields in full bloom.

 After a day of walking and exploring, you’ll want a comfortable place to rest.
-The good news is that there are many Best hotel in Punakha Bhutan.
+The good news is that there are many places to stay in Punakha.

 • Amankora Punakha